Granjow/small-state-machine/README.md

 ## Changelog

+* **v2.2.0**
+  * Added: Transitions can now have descriptions.
+  * Added: `SmallStateMachine.transitionMap()` returns states with the corresponding transitions, allowing to get information about the state machine configuration.
 * **v2.1.0**
   * Added: Transition can now have optional guard functions (conditions) which check if the transition should be taken.
 A state can have multiple